David Silk (priest): Anglican ministry

 Silk was ordained in the Church of England: made a deacon during Advent 1959 (20 December) by Robert Stannard, Dean of Rochester (and assistant bishop), at Rochester Cathedral, and ordained a priest the following Advent (18 December 1960), by Russell White, Bishop of Tonbridge, at Bexley (St Mary's) Parish Church.
 His first positions were curacies at St Barnabas' Gillingham and Holy Redeemer, Lamorbey.
 He then became the priest in charge of the Church of the Good Shepherd, Blackfen followed by incumbencies at Swanscombe and St George's Church, Beckenham (1975 to 1980).
-He was then appointed the Archdeacon of Leicester, a position he held until he was consecrated a bishop on 23 February 1994, by George Carey, Archbishop of Canterbury, at Westminster Abbey, and moved to Australia where he became the eighth bishop of the rural Diocese of Ballarat.
+He was then appointed the Archdeacon of Leicester.

+Silk was consecrated a bishop on 23 February 1994, by George Carey, Archbishop of Canterbury, at Westminster Abbey, and moved to Australia where he became the eighth bishop of the rural Diocese of Ballarat.
 On his return to England from Australia in 2003 he served for eighteen months as full-time parish priest of St Michael's, Amberley (with North Stoke, Parham, Wiggonholt, and Greatham) in Sussex, before retiring to Devon where he was an honorary assistant bishop in the Diocese of Exeter.